DarkHunter93/user-activity-analyzer/README.md

 ## Todo list

 * update docs
-* maximal count characters for user login (username)
+DONE * maximal count characters for user login (username)
 * check if email address is valid (regex)
 * check if birthday is valid (regex)
 * save blacklist to the database